mohit-sharma-87/starter-azure-function-mongodb/README.md

 ### Installing dependency to interact with Atlas

-There are various ways of connecting/interacting with Atlas, since we are building a service using serverless function in Java my preference would be use [MongoDB Java driver](https://www.mongodb.com/docs/drivers/java-drivers/)
+There are various ways of interacting with Atlas, since we are building a service using a serverless function in Java my preference would be to use
-.
-So let add the dependency for the driver in the `build.gradle` file.
+[MongoDB Java driver](https://www.mongodb.com/docs/drivers/java-drivers/).
+So let's add the dependency for the driver in the `build.gradle` file.

 ```groovy
 dependencies {